Course syllabus for Machine learning and AI through artistic innovation

 General for all Tracks courses: The course provides a platform to work and solve challenging cross-disciplinary authentic problems from different stakeholders in society such as the academy, industry or public institutions.
 Additionally, the aim is that students from different educational programs practice working efficiently in multidisciplinary development teams.

-Course specific aim: The course encourages students to approach new, emerging, and upcoming technology with a innovative and exploratory perspective through an artwork development, in which the students integrate critical discussions on the societal implications of emerging technology.
+Course specific aim: The course encourages students to approach new machine learning and AI technology with an innovative and exploratory perspective through artwork development, in which the students will integrate critical discussions on the societal implications of machine learning and artificial intelligence.

 Learning outcomes (after completion of the course the student should be able to)